42 Examples of Cyberbullying

 Voting & Polling Booth Bullying: Some websites offer online users the opportunity to create online polling/voting booths that are free of charge and easy to post.
 Cyberbullies use these websites to create web pages that allow others to vote online for categories that are deemed highly embarrassing by the target child.
 Examples of voting and polling include the ugliest, fattest, dumbest, more sexually promiscuous and a plethora of other deprecating attributes.
 The primary purpose of this cyberbullying tactic is to encourage group consensus by encouraging peers to engage in disparaging the target child.

 Warning Wars: Internet Service Providers (ISP) offer a way for consumers to report an online user who is posting inappropriate or abusive information.
 As a tactic used in cyberbullying and harassment, children engage in “warning wars” by making false allegations to the ISP regarding the target child posting inappropriate information.
-By doing this frequently enough, often times the target child has their profile and/or account suspended by the ISP.
+By doing this frequently enough, often the target child has their profile and/or account suspended by the ISP.
 Concurrent with this tactic, the cyberbully informs the target child’s parents causing additional admonishment.

 Web Page Assassination